fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Writeup

 #### 1. Provide a Writeup that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/fkeidel/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This is the writeup for the project *Traffic Sign Classifier*.
+Here you can find the [project code](https://github.com/fkeidel/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410